ksaini122/OpenCvProject/README.md

 **Output Image with labeling**:\
 ![Output](Elon2-1.jpg)\

-Now we will take input of Bill Gates's photo and lets see what will happen./ **Output Image with labeling**:\
+Now we will take input of Bill Gates's photo and lets see what will happen.

+**Output Image with labeling**:\
 ![Output1](Elon2-2.jpg)\

+###Hurray!
+We got it right.